devuan/libdevuansdk/doc/creating_wrappers.7.md

   just to be safe.

 * `$size`
-  This variable will hold the value in MB for `dd` to know how many zeroes it should put in the raw image.
+  This variable will hold the value in MiB for `dd` to know how many zeroes it should put in the raw image.
   ex: `size=1337`